Tips for Planning Events in Public Venues

 - You will reach more people conducting events in places where people have come for another reason.
 You will probably reach a greater number and a wider cross-section of the public in shopping centers than in any other location.

 - Select activities that go together to present a coherent program.
-Identify a theme to entice involvement (e.g., green chemistry).
+Identify a theme to entice involvement (e.g., 'water quality,' 'climate science,' or 'green chemistry').

 - Consider the expenses of the program.
 Many public spaces charge rental fees.
 Find out the amount of the charge, the items and services included, and the advance deposit required.

 - Don’t forget to advertise.
 Advertise in area newspapers and on radio and television stations.
 The purpose of the advertising is to be sure that the people who are already going to the shopping mall or museum have heard about your event.
-Review the American Chemical Society PR Guidebook [Link to PR Guidebook] for advice on how to get free coverage of your event.
+Review the American Chemical Society PR Guidebook for advice on how to get free coverage of your event.

 - Put a human face on chemistry.
 Your demonstration will illustrate to the public that chemists are real people in their community.
 Be fun, approachable and genuine, and you will break stereotypes too.